 Bake in the center of the preheated oven for 35 to 40 minutes or so, until firm.
 The edges will be golden, the center should be firm to the touch.

-Makes 9 large bars for big appetites or 12 medium bars.
-For smaller rectangle bars, slice into 15 pieces.
+This recipe makes 9 large bars for big appetites or 12 medium size bars.
+For smaller rectangular bars, slice into 15 pieces.

 Recipe Source: glutenfreegoddess.blogspot.com